Little CMS Plugins

 Floating point

-Special cases arose continuosly.
-Just imagine you want to display an image and use both, the embedded profile and the monitor profile to do color management.
-Many times, people are using sRGB profile (or some variant with same primaries) for embedding, and also, have the monitor tagged as sRGB.
-With the plug-in, this situation is detected and speed increases accordly.
+Special cases arise continuously.
+Just imagine you want to display an image and use both the embedded profile and the monitor profile to do color management.
+Many times, people are using the sRGB profile (or some variant with same primaries) for embedding, and also have the monitor tagged as sRGB.
+With the plug-in, this situation is detected and speed increases accordingly.
 Sometimes common sense is the best optimization.
 Linear sRGB to sRGB is also optimized, for example, as this color conversion would not need any change on primaries but only a tone curve on gamma.

 8 bits special cases

-On floating point the gain on special cases is such big that goes out of scale.
-Blue bars are so small that are unnoticeable.
-Not the case of responsiveness of software using this optimization.
-A completly different user experience.
+On floating point the gain on special cases is so large that it goes out of scale.
+Blue bars are so small that they are unnoticeable.
+Not so the responsiveness of software using this optimization — a completely different user experience.

 Dither